top of page

 5 Alternatives for Plastic Wrap

-1. Bee’s Wrap
+1. Beeswax Wrap

-Bee’s Wrap is our favorite alternative to plastic wrap.
-These wraps are extremely versatile, they can be used to cover food directly or used to cover bowls, plates and other containers to keep food fresh.
-They are washable, reusable (up to a year), biodegradable, compostable, and come in several pattern and size options.
-The small size is great for a halved fruit or veggie, medium size is great for cheese or as a lid to a small to medium size container, the large is great for bigger containers.
+They also come in a variety of sizes to fit your specific needs.
+The small size is great for a halved fruit or veggie, the medium size is great for cheese or as a lid to a small to medium size container, and the large is great for bigger containers.
 The biggest plus: zero plastic pollution.
-The biggest downside: they can leave a residue after use, but this will come off with soap and water.
+The biggest downside, they can leave a residue after use, but this will come off with soap and water.

 2. Fabric Food Covers